 Self-isolation for close contacts

-Anyone who has been identified as a close contact of a suspect or confirmed case will be required to self-isolate, report to their manager, and to not come to work for 14 days.
+Anyone who has been identified as a close contact of a suspect or confirmed case will be required to isolate/quarantine, either at home or in a managed facility, for 14 days from last exposure.

 Ministry of Transport provides guidance on private and public transport and freight.
 The movement of all freight is permitted at Alert Level 3, including the ability of business and customers to send, distribute and receive freight.
 All freight can enter and leave the country.